FoalTS/foal/docs/docs/authentication-and-access-control/social-auth.md

 #### Register an OAuth application

-Visit [Facebook's developper website](https://developers.facebook.com/) to create an application and obtain a client ID and a client secret.
+Visit [Facebook's developer website](https://developers.facebook.com/) to create an application and obtain a client ID and a client secret.

 #### Redirection parameters